tarwn/lessthandot-hugo/blogs/content/posts/2013-02-12-ssrs-properties-norowsmessage.md

   <img src="/wp-content/uploads/blogs/DataMgmt/NoRows 1.png?mtime=1360676751" alt="" width="249" height="83" />
 </p>

 **Example:** I have a report that shows sales by territory by year.
 It has a parameter for the order year.
 When a user inputs a year that has no orders, it currently displays a blank table.
-The users have indicated this is confusing and have suggested the report is “broken”.
+The users have indicated this is confusing and have suggested the report is "broken".

 <p style="text-align: center;">
   <img src="/wp-content/uploads/blogs/DataMgmt/NoRows 2.png?mtime=1360676751" alt="" width="494" height="164" />
 </p>

-I go to NoRowsMessage and enter, “Year entered has no data.
-Enter another year.”
+I go to NoRowsMessage and enter, "Year entered has no data.
+Enter another year."

 <p style="text-align: center;">
   <img src="/wp-content/uploads/blogs/DataMgmt/NoRows 3.png?mtime=1360676751" alt="" width="352" height="101" />